 The Health Centre sponsors a post-retirement defined benefit plan for medical, life insurance and dental benefits for employees with various cost-sharing arrangements as determined by their collective agreements and conditions of employment.
-The most recent valuation of the employee future benefits was completed as at March 31, 2012.
-The valuation was updated as of April 1, 2013.
-The next full valuation of the plan will be as of April 1, 2015.
+The most recent valuation of the employee future benefits was completed as at March 31, 2015.
+The next full valuation of the plan will be as of April 1, 2018.